Monday, 28 June 2021

 TEMPLE TIMINGS

-The temple will be kept open between 07.00 hrs to 12.00 hrs and 16.00 hrs to 20.00 hrs.
+The temple will be kept open from 07.00 hrs to 12.00 hrs, and from 16.00 hrs to 20.00 hrs.

 CONTACT DETAILS

-The Landline number is +91 431 254 4070 and the mobile number +91 98439 51363 may be contacted for further details.
+The landline number is +91 431 254 4070, and the mobile number +91 98439 51363 may be contacted for further details.

 HOW TO REACH